go-flutter-desktop/plugins/video_player/README.md

 actively working on it.
 **`Don't use it in production`** nasty bugs can occur (mostly memory leak).
 The plugin needs a significant rewrite.
 We are looking for maintainers.
 Pull Requests are most welcome!

+If you get errors with this plugin, before reporting an issue, please check if your system works with the [video-to-goImage](https://github.com/3d0c/gmf/blob/f4b5acb7db5cbbda9a6209be1d0de5f552823f62/examples/video-to-goImage.go) gmf example.

 ## Issues